vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 disappeared in the sands. was boly

-682, 684 Vinayaka-santi 178 Viraja or Virajā 574n Virajakşetra, extends a little beyond
+682, 684 Vinayaka-santi 178 Viraja or Virajā 574n Virajakṣetra, extends a little beyond

 Jajpur in Orissa 694n Virasana, a posture 148 Visala, is Ujjayani or Badarika 574 Visamasraddhas 263 Visnu 544, 574; explanation of the